 As a customer, you have the luxury of being selective.
 Don’t waste your time dealing with a customer service agent relationship that is set up to fail.

 There are several signs or red flags that may appear at some point during your interactions with customer service reps.
 Some of them are apparent from the start, while others may be triggered later on.
-Here are a few signs that you should be wary of:
+As a CLE Provider, these are some signs that you should be aware of: